iheartradio/play-swagger/README.md

 }
 ```

 This will generate the path with summary, tags, parameters and a response with schema defined.
-It also recursively generates definitions from your case class
+It also recursively generates definitions from your case class.
+This works fine if you using a simple Json.format[CardCreated] to generate the json response out of this class.
+If not, you will have to write the definition yourself in the base swagger spec and reference it here at the endpoint.

 The result swagger specs will look like: